Encryption Key Derivation

 KDFs are used in this capacity to frustrate brute-force or dictionary attacks against a master password.
 KDFs force an attacker's machines to compute a non-trivial number of hashes for each password guess, at increasing cost to the attacker.

-Two KDF algorithms are currently available for use in Bitwarden; PBKDF2 and Argon2.
+Two KDF algorithms are currently available for use in Bitwarden for password derivation; PBKDF2 and Argon2.
 Each algorithm has a selection of options available which can be used to increase the time and expense, or "work factor", imposed on the attacker.

 Password-Based Key Derivation Function 2 (PBKDF2) is recommended by NIST and, as implemented by Bitwarden, satisfies FIPS-140 requirements so long as default values are not changed.